Share

 Copy to Clipboard

-Simply put, the first line activates the debug mode, the second tells WordPress to save a debug.log file in your home folder, and the third tells WordPress not to display these errors on your site for all and sundry to see.
+The first line activates the debug mode, the second tells WordPress to save a “debug.log” file in your home folder, and the third tells WordPress not to display these errors on your site for all and sundry to see.

-Each error within your debug.log file is pretty easy to interpret – the error shows the location within your WordPress directory along with a timestamp, and it’s likely going to be a theme or plugin that slipped through the net earlier in the investigation.
-To remedy it, follow the steps given previously, and the WSoD should be banished for good.
+Each error within your “debug.log” file is pretty easy to interpret – the error shows the location within your WordPress directory and a timestamp, and it will likely be a theme or plugin that slipped through the net earlier in the investigation.
+Follow the previous steps to remedy it, and the WSoD should be banished for good.

 Step 6: Check Your File Permissions

-What to Do if You Can’t Fix the White Screen of Death
+What to Do if You Can’t Fix the WSoD

 If you’re still experiencing the WSoD after carrying out all of these steps, other than clearing your browser’s cache, you may need to bite the bullet and contact your hosting provider for support.

-If you’re using a trusted hosting provider, you’ll find the resolution quick and painless – and more importantly, you’ll finally have your website back online.
+If you’re using a trusted hosting provider (SiteGround is an excellent choice), you’ll find the resolution quick and painless – and more importantly, you’ll finally have your website back online.
+We can also suggest that you take a closer look at The basics of WordPress troubleshooting article.

 • Modify your memory limit.